Fourteen Hours: Casting

-Sayre's story was originally purchased as a vehicle for Richard Widmark, who was to play Cosick, with Robert Wagner to play the role of Danny, the young man in the couple.
+The story was originally purchased as a vehicle for Richard Widmark, with Robert Wagner to play the role of Danny, the young man in the couple.
 The role of Cosick was awarded to Richard Basehart, who had achieved stage fame in The Hasty Heart and had just signed a long-term contract with Fox.
 Paul Douglas was announced for the role of Dunnigan as early as August 1949.
-Grace Kelly, previously known for appearing in The Father on stage, made her film debut in Fourteen Hours, besting Anne Bancroft for the role of the would-be divorcée.
-Barbara Bel Geddes, who plays Cosick's love interest, would not appear in another film until Vertigo, seven years later.
+Grace Kelly, previously known for appearing in The Father on stage, made her film debut in the role of Virginia, for which Anne Bancroft also auditioned.
+Gary Cooper noticed Kelly during a visit to the set.
+He subsequently starred with her in High Noon.
 Hathaway hired more than 300 actors to play bit parts and serve as extras.